SOFZP/Solana-Stake-Pools-Research/README.md

     The master list of stake pools and their parameters used by the dashboard and CLI tool.

 * **[On-Chain Stake Data Archive](https://github.com/SOFZP/Solana-Stake-Pools-Research/tree/main/stakepool-data/mainnet-beta)**
-    A collection of historical on-chain data showing stake distribution across all validators in the <code>mainnet-beta</code> cluster.
+    A collection of historical on-chain data showing stake distribution across all validators in the ```mainnet-beta``` cluster.
 This data is regularly collected and updated.

 ---